 You do not need to constrain any parameters to constant values

-Alpha is the ternary complex constant.
+log Alpha is the logarithm of the ternary complex constant.
 When alpha=1.0, the modulator won't alter binding.
 If alpha is less than 1.0, then the modulator reduces ligand binding.
 If alpha is greater than 1.0, then the modulator increases binding.
 In the example shown about, alpha equals 0.01 so the modulator greatly decreases binding.

 Top and Bottom are plateaus in the units of the Y axis.